Large dimensional analysis of general margin based classification methods: The Margin-Based Classification Method

 \section{The Margin-Based Classification Method}

 In the binary classification problem, we are given a training dataset consisting of $n$ observations $\{(\bx_i,y_i); i=1,\cdots,n\}$ distributed according to some unknown joint probability distribution $P(\bx,y)$.
-Here $\bx_i\in R^p$ represents the input vector and $y_i\in\{+1,-1\}$ denotes the corresponding output class label, $n$ is the sample size, and $p$ is the dimension.
+Here $\bx_i\in\mR^p$ represents the input vector and $y_i\in\{+1,-1\}$ denotes the corresponding output class label, $n$ is the sample size, and $p$ is the dimension.
 There are $n_+$ and $n_-$ data in class $+$ and $-$ respectively.

 The goal of linear classification is to calculate a function $f(\bx)=\bx^T\bw+w_0$ such that sign$(f(\bx))$ can be used as the classification rule.
+Here $\bw\in\mR^p$ and $w_0\in\mR$ are parameters that need to be estimated.
 By definition of this classification rule, it is clear that correct classification occurs if and only if $yf(\bx)\textgreater 0$.
 Therefore, the quantity $yf(\bx)$, commonly referred as the functional margin, plays a critical role in classification techniques.
 The focus of this paper is on large-margin classification methods which can be fit in the regularization framework of Loss + Penalty.
 The loss function is used to keep the fidelity of the resulting model to the data while the penalty term in regularization helps to avoid overfitting of the resulting model.
 Using the functional margin, the regularization formulation of binary large-margin classifiers can be summarized as the following optimization problem

-where $V(\cdot)\ge 0$ is a loss function, $J_\lambda(\cdot)$ is the regularization term, and $\lambda\textgreater 0$ is the tuning parameter for penalty.
+where $V(\cdot)\ge 0$ is a loss function, $J_\lambda(\cdot)\ge 0$ is the regularization term, and $\lambda\textgreater 0$ is the tuning parameter for penalty.

-The general requirement for loss function is convex decreasing and $V(u)\rightarrow 0$ as $u\rightarrow\infty$.
+The general requirement for the loss function is convex decreasing with $V(u)\rightarrow 0$ as $u\rightarrow\infty$ and $V(u)\rightarrow\infty$ as $u\rightarrow -\infty$.
 Many commonly used classification techniques can be fit into this regularization framework.
 The examples include penalized logistic regression (PLR; \cite{lin2000}), support vector machine (SVM; \cite{Vapnik95}), distance weighted discrimination (DWD; \cite{Marron2007}), and large-margin unified machine (LUM; \cite{liu2011}).
 The loss functions of these classification methods are